SokolAK/TeamTelly/README.md

-# Application for tracking the results of team competitions
+# Application for tracking the results of team competition

+100 commits challenge

 🥞 Technology stack
 * Java 21